 Now that you know how to clean a hairbrush, are you sure you’re using the best brush for your hair?

-The Wet Brush Pro Detangler or Pro Paddler is perfect for keeping strands smooth and breakage free while blow drying.
+The Wet Brush Pro Detangler or Pro Detangler is perfect for keeping strands smooth and breakage free while blow drying.

 Try Olivia Garden Round Brushes when you are looking for smoothness, shine, and volume.
 Love a good natural bristle brush?